-Any executor or administrator of an estate that is eligible for a homestead property exemption shall notify the County Assessor of the change in status of the homestead property if the property is notification.
-Opinion 87-103 the homestead of a person who would be eligible for the exemption.
-The taxpayer applies to the A.G.
-Opinion 77-231 County Assessor for a homestead exemption on OTC Form No. 921, Oklahoma Application for Homestead Exemption.
-The County Assessor sends the form to the County Board of Equalization A.G.
-Opinion 81-255 for consideration.
-A.G.
-Opinion 81-301
+Any executor or administrator of an estate that is eligible for a homestead property exemption shall notify the County Assessor of the change in status of the homestead property if the property is not the homestead of a person who would be eligible for the exemption.
+The taxpayer applies to the County Assessor for a homestead exemption on OTC Form No. 921, Oklahoma Application for Homestead Exemption.
+The County Assessor sends the form to the County Board of Equalization for consideration.